-- The signed Transfer of Ownership for the horse; and
+- The signed Transfer of Ownership form for the horse

-These documents should be sent to the Registration Office with the correct fee to allow the transfer of ownership to be completed.
-It is also mandatory to complete any transfer of ownership within 30 days.
+These documents should be sent to the Registration Office with the correct fee to allow the Transfer of Ownership to be completed.
+It is now law that any transfer of ownership must be completed within 30 days of purchase.

-When purchasing a horse from abroad, please check that the overseas Registry has sent the relevant WAHO Export documents to the UK.
-The passport should accompany the horse at all times.
-On receipt of these WAHO Export documents the AHS Registration Office will send an Import Identification Document which must be completed by a Vet, a DNA sample bag and an invoice for the importation fees.
-Return completed Identification Form together with the passport and payment.
+When purchasing a horse from abroad, please check that the overseas Registry has sent the relevant WAHO export documents to the UK (PLEASE NOTE: these documents have no relation to the physical exportation of the horse but go from Registry to Registry).
+The Passport must accompany the horse at all times.
+On receipt of the WAHO Export documents the AHS Registration Office will send an Import Identification document (which must be completed by a vet), a DNA sample bag and an Invoice for the importation fees.
+Please return the completed Identification Form together with the passport and payment to the office.
 The DNA comparison MUST be verified before the horse can be registered.
-Imported horses must be registered with the Arab Horse Society by the closing date of entries for UK shows.
-Allow 6 weeks for registration to be completed.
+DEFRA regulations require all imported horses to be registered (or recorded) with the Arab Horse Society within 30 days of arrival in the UK.
+Imported horses must be registered with the AHS by the closing date of entries of UK shows.
+Please allow 6 weeks for registration to be completed.